Nettention/UmdhViz/README.md

 4. Run `umdh` again for storing another memory status into a text file B after `MyApp.exe` takes more memory.
 5. Run `umdh` for creating a diff file between A and B.

-After opening the diff file, you might be frustrated because it cannot tell you where hotspot of memory allocation lies.
+After opening the diff file, you might be frustrated because it cannot tell you where hotspot of memory allocation lies concisely.
 *UmdhViz* here will tell instead.

 How to use